 About this course

-This course will provide you with extensive, in-depth knowledge of geology.
+This master's in geology with year abroad will provide you with extensive, in-depth knowledge of geology.
 You'll explore subjects such as:

 plate boundary tectonics

 natural resources and sustainable development

 In the final year, you'll choose a topic and carry out your own research investigation.
 You'll work with our academic experts and world-class analytical facilities.

 Your expertise will be in high demand after you graduate, as we increase our demand for raw materials like:

 examine past climate events to help predict climate change

 develop ways to discover new natural resources and exploit known ones responsibly